 Advice on Visiting the Reserves:

 - There are various restrictions regarding dog walking on the nature reserves: for example, dogs are not allowed on the main areas of Shapwick Heath, Westhay Moor and Catcott.
-You can find out more on the individual nature reserve pages, pick up a dog walking leaflet at the information point in the Avalon Marshes Centre, or email email@example.com for a pdf copy.
-Image of the map here.
+You can find out more on the individual nature reserve pages, pick up a leaflet at the information point in the Avalon Marshes Centre, or download a copy here.

 - Wear good footwear: paths can be uneven, muddy and slippery in places.
 More accessibility information can be found on the individual nature reserve pages.